 Manchu Manoj Confirms Divorce With An Emotional Post

 Actor Manchu Manoj, who is going through a lean phase on the work front, just took to Twitter and confirmed that he has parted ways with wife Pranathi Reddy.
-Elaborating on the reasons behind his divorce, he said that after a lot of 'introspection' he realised that ending the marriage was the only way of dealing with the differences that had cropped up during a 'beautiful journey'.
+Elaborating on the reasons behind his divorce, he said that after a lot of 'introspection', he realised that ending the marriage was the only way of dealing with the differences that had cropped up during a 'beautiful journey'.

 "With a heavy heart my well cherished relationship came to an official end two months back.
 We had our differences and were away from each other for two years.
 After a lot of pain and introspection, we are officially separated," (sic) said Manchu Manoj